 The result?
 A delectable stew with flavors that will linger in your mouth and leave you craving more.
 It can be served with white rice, grits, or Johnny cake/bread.

 6. Peas and Rice

 Peas n’ rice is a staple of every Bahamian household, especially for Sunday dinner.
-It began in the nineteenth century when Bahamians were heavily reliant what they grew themselves, and pea plants were the most abundant.
+It began in the nineteenth century when Bahamians were heavily reliant on what they grew themselves, and pea plants were the most abundant.
 This is one of the most delectable dishes you’ll find as it is chock full of savory delicacies.
 It is served with meat or fish, along with one of our many side dishes (for example, macaroni, fried plantain, or coleslaw).

-Salted pork, bell peppers, onion and thyme are fried then salt, pepper, and tomato paste are stirred in (browning can be added for a deeper color).
-Canned pigeon peas, with or without coconut milk, are stirred in and this is brought to a boil and parboiled long grain rice is added The hardest part is waiting for the rice to be done!
+Salted pork, bell peppers, onion, and thyme are fried then salt, pepper, and tomato paste are stirred in (browning can be added for a deeper color).
+Canned pigeon peas, with or without coconut milk, are stirred in and this is brought to a boil, and parboiled long grain rice is added The hardest part is waiting for the rice to be done!
 Once complete, the delightful peas n’ rice is ready for eating.
 For additional flavor, salted beef or ham can be added.